Skip to Content

 What Are the Downsides of an RV Tankless Water Heater?

-There are a few downsides to consider where an RV tankless water heater is concerned.
+There are a few downsides to consider when it comes to an RV tankless water heater:

 More Expensive

-First, they tend to be more expensive to buy and to install, the details depending on which model you choose.
-On average, however, they’re often only a couple hundred dollars more expensive, and you could save that much money in propane in fairly short order.
+First, they tend to be more expensive to buy and to install, depending on which model you choose.
+On average, however, they’re often only a couple of hundred dollars more expensive, and you could save that much money in propane in reasonably short order.

 May Use More Water